Skip to content

 • compliance with gas safety responsibilities (failing to do so could result in a fine or imprisonment).

 Your lease may also detail that the health and safety of the building’s communal areas are your responsibility.
 You may also be responsible for undertaking an asbestos assessment, creating a management plan, and providing fire safety equipment.
-Often, your business tenants will then take over these management responsibilities, which the lease may refer to specifically or generally.
+Your business tenants will often take over these management responsibilities, which the lease may refer to specifically or generally.

 Repairs and Maintenance